Mo3he/Event-Engine-ACAP/README.md

 A powerful IFTTT (If This Then That)-style automation engine that runs directly on your Axis camera.
 Build rules that react to camera events, schedules, MQTT messages, or webhooks and respond with HTTP requests, MQTT publishes, recordings, PTZ moves, overlays, I/O outputs, siren/light signals, and more.

+Want to know why you need this ACAP, take a look at [Use Cases](../../blob/main/use-cases/USE_CASES.md)

 Download the latest `.eap` from [Releases](../../releases) and install via the camera's web interface

 ---